 - Novice/"C" Classes: Novice skill level riders and riders that do not otherwise qualify as an “A” or “B” level rider.

 - Schoolboy (ATV): Schoolboy riders advancing to a 450cc machine upon meeting the age requirement may compete in the “A”, “B” or “C” division.

 - Youth Classes: No “A class” riders are permitted to compete in any “Youth” class.
 AMA Racing Rule, Section 2.1.E.1.e.
 Hence, Youth riders are prohibited from competing in any “A” division in any non-GNCC off-road event/series.
 For purposes of clarification, this restriction does not apply to the ATV Schoolboy Sr. division, so long as the rider is under 16 years of age and does not receive a cash prize.

 - Trail Rider: Limited to riders competing in their first year of organized competition or the non-competitive casual rider.
 Class is not eligible for national points, series awards or contingency.
-Competitors not eligible to compete in Bike Youth program.
+Riders competing in the Bike Micro Trail Rider class are not permitted to compete in a points-paying Youth class.

 - Age Divisions: For all Youth classes, age is determined by the rider’s age on January 1.
 However, a youth rider may voluntarily advance to a higher age division if he will be eligible to do so at any time during the year, but once a youth rider advances to the higher age division, he may not return to the younger age division.
 For all Amateur classes, the age of the rider is determined as of the date of the event.
 However, riders competing in a younger age division are not required to move to an older age division once they become eligible to do so.
 For purposes of clarification, the Schoolboy classes are “youth” classes.